Advice & Guidance

 Poorly written Faculty Nomination Letters and recommendation letters can certainly impact applications overall--here are some pointers.

-Click here to find two articles regarding the dos and don'ts for Letters of Recommendation.
+Letters of Recommendation: Click here to find articles regarding the dos and don'ts for Letters of Recommendation.

 Finalist Selection Process and Committee